 At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and the results are published nationally.
 Some children with SEND may meet the criteria for modified papers or additional time.
 The school will make the necessary applications for this support.
 The school may discuss with you as to whether your child should be entered for the formal tests (as they may be working at a standard below that of the testing range).

 All children identified by the school with SEND will have a Pupil Passport which sets out key information for staff to support the individual child, as well as providing a record of any targets the child is working towards or additional support the child is receiving.
 These passports are reviewed termly in consultation with the child and shared with parents.

-In the Autumn and Spring terms, it may be appropriate to offer parents of children with SEND are offered the opportunity of an extended parent consultation appointment in order to discuss their child's progress in depth.
+In the Autumn and Spring terms, it may be appropriate to offer parents of children with SEND an extended parent consultation appointment in order to discuss their child's progress in depth.
 A written report is received in the Summer term.

 The progress of children with a statement of SEN / EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education.

 The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.

 Regular book scrutinies and lesson observations are carried out by the school's leadership team (including the SENCo) to ensure that the needs of all children are met and that the quality of teaching and learning is high.

 Governors are informed about the progress of children with SEN on a termly basis.